snholmes/odin-recipes/README.md

 # odin-recipes
-Basic Recipe Website from The Odin Project Foundations course
+This is a basic recipe website from The Odin Project Foundations course.
+This project demonstrates competence in HTML5, Git, and GitHub.